Instruction

 Tips:

-• The first layer is a base layer (it will penetrate the original surface) and will provide good adhesion for the following layers.
+- The first layer is a base layer (the original surface will show through) and will ensure good adhesion for subsequent layers.

 Painting unit